 In a National Public Radio story about CBS, ophthalmologist Jonathan Trobe, M.D., from the University of Michigan, explained it this way:

 The brain is a mash-up of stored visual memories.
 When visual cells in the brain stop getting information, which happens when your rods and cones stop working, the cells compensate.
 If there's no data coming in, they 'make up' images.

-Lighthouse International also explains the "phantom vision" associated with CBS:
+Lighthouse International (now Lighthouse Guild) also explains the "phantom vision" associated with CBS:

 The cause of this disorder is thought to be a misfire in the brain similar to the neurological mixup that occurs in patients with phantom limb syndrome.
 As vision wanes, the brain continues to interpret visual imagery in the absence of corresponding visual input, just as it sometimes continues to process pain signals from a limb that's no longer there.

 Experimental Treatments, Therapies, and Research in The Netherlands

 A primary intervention has been the development of CBS peer support groups, which provide information about CBS; instruction in relaxation techniques to better cope with images/hallucinations; ongoing emotional support; and a forum for sharing experiences that can help decrease social isolation.